HOCKEY OPERATIONS STAFF

-Scott White - General Manager & Dallas Stars Assistant General Manager
+Scott White - Texas Stars General Manager & Dallas Stars Assistant General Manager

-A member of the Dallas Stars organization since 2005, White previously served as a professional scout, director of minor league operations, and the director of hockey operations.
+A member of the Dallas Stars organization since 2005, White, 57, previously served as a professional scout and Director of Minor League Operations.
 He headed up the hockey department for the Iowa Stars, Dallas’ then-primary affiliate, for three seasons.
-Prior to joining the Stars organization, he served as head coach of the Columbia Inferno of the ECHL for four yearss, qualifying for a playoff berth each year.
-He also guided Columbia to a Kelly Cup Final appearance in 2003 and finished with a 165-87-36 record (.635) in over four seasons with the Inferno.
-In Columbia, he was responsible for all of the club’s hockey operations activities including recruiting, scouting and roster transactions.
-White also worked as an assistant coach with the Greensboro Monarchs (ECHL) for a season and a half, and was an assistant coach at his alma mater, Michigan Tech University, from 1994-1999.
+Prior to joining the Stars organization, he served as Head Coach of the Columbia Inferno of the ECHL for four seasons, qualifying for a playoff berth each year.
+He also guided Columbia to a Kelly Cup Finals appearance in 2003 and finished with a 165-87-36 record with the Inferno.
+White also worked as an assistant coach with the ECHL’s Greensboro Monarchs for a season and a half, and was an assistant coach at his alma mater, Michigan Tech University, from 1994-99.

-White played five years of professional hockey from 1989-1994.
-Three of those seasons were with Greensboro where he won the 1990 ECHL Championship and earned ECHL Defensemen of the Year and First-Team All-ECHL honors in 1991-92.
-He signed with the Ottawa Senators in 1992 and played the entire season with the club’s developmental affiliate in New Haven, capturing team MVP honors after scoring 54 points (10 goals, 44 assists) in 80 games.
-The Quebec native finished his professional career with 235 points (55 goals, 180 assists) in 190 regular season games and 40 points (eight goals, 32 assists) in 41 playoff games.
+White played five years of professional hockey from 1989-94, including three seasons with Greensboro, where he won the 1990 ECHL Championship and earned ECHL Defenseman of the Year and First-Team All-ECHL honors for the 1991-92 season.
+He signed with the Ottawa Senators in 1992 and played the entire season with the club’s AHL affiliate in New Haven, capturing team MVP honors with 54 points (10-44--54) in 80 games.

-White and his wife, Kathy, have four children: Emily, Katie, William and Madelyn.
+White and his wife, Kathy, have four children: Emily, Katie, William, Madelyn and three grandkids: Remi, Corbin, and Cooper. -

 Travis Morin - Assistant Coach

-Travis Morin was promoted to assistant coach of the Texas Stars on December 10, 2019.
-Morin was previously hired as Skills Coach and Director of Business Development with the organization on July 31, 2019.
-During the shortened 2019-2020 season, Morin stepped in for Head Coach Neil Graham for a pair of games and recorded a win in his debut commanding the bench, a 5-4 victory against Colorado on March 10, 2020.
+Travis Morin is in his seventh season on the Texas Stars bench, after he was promoted to Assistant Coach on December 10, 2019.
+He previously served as the team’s Skills Coach and Director of Business Development during the shortened 2019-20 season, before joining the bench staff.
+Morin stepped in for then Head Coach Neil Graham for two games and recorded a win in his debut commanding the bench, a 5-4 victory against Colorado on March 10, 2020.

-Morin, 37, ended his playing career with the Texas Stars after the 2018-19 season after 10 years with the organization and 12 professional seasons overall.
+Morin, 41, ended his playing career following the 2018-19 season, after 10 years with the Stars organization and 12 professional seasons overall.
 Morin retired as the Stars franchise leader in points (560), goals (175), assists (385), and games played (686).
 On Oct.
 19, 2019, he became the first player in team history to have his jersey number (#23) retired.
 His 686 games played with the Stars are the most by any AHL player with one organization since 1974.
 The Brooklyn Park, Minnesota native captained the team during the 2015-16 and 2016-17 seasons, was a four-time AHL All-Star, and led the Stars in scoring across five of his 10 seasons.
-He was a focal point of Texas' 2014 Calder Cup Championship season, capturing the Les Cunningham Award (AHL MVP), John B. Sollenberger Award (Regular Season Scoring Leader), and Jack A. Butterfield Award (Calder Cup Playoff MVP) that saeason.
-Morin is also the organizations most decorated postseason scorer, earning 64 points (23-42=64) in 87 playoff games.
+He was a focal point of Texas’ 2014 Calder Cup Championship season, capturing the Les Cunningham Award (AHL MVP), John B. Sollenberger Award (Regular Season Scoring Leader), and Jack A. Butterfield Award (Calder Cup Playoff MVP) that season.

-Morin is a graduate of Minnesota State University-Mankato where he played all four years before turning pro in 2007.
-Across 151 games at his alma mater, Morin recorded 133 points (58-75=133) and served as team captain in his senior season of 2006-07.
-Before joining the Stars, he also played for the South Carolina Stingrays in the ECHL and Hershey Bears from 2007 to 2009.
+Morin is a graduate of Minnesota State University, Mankato where he played all four years before turning pro in 2007.
+Across 151 games at his alma mater, Morin recorded 133 points (58-75--133) and served as team captain in his senior season of 2006-07.
+Before joining the Stars, he also played for the ECHL’s South Carolina Stingrays and AHL’s Hershey Bears from 2007 to 2009. -

 Max Fortunus - Assistant Coach